indeedeng/iwf-java-samples/src/main/java/io/iworkflow/workflow/shortlistcandidates/README.md

 Additionally, there will be a maximum of one active workflow per employer.

 In the shortlisting workflow, a fresh workflow will be initiated once an employer shortlists a candidate.
-The workflow will incorporate a timer to schedule the sending of an email and can be completed at any point if the employer revoke the shortlisting.
+The workflow will incorporate a timer to schedule the sending of an email, and it can be completed without sending the email at any point if the employer revokes the shortlisting.

 The overall design of the workflows is as follows: